fsprojects/Paket/docs/content/faq.md

 Some good news is that [the NuGet team is currently developing a faster API](http://blog.nuget.org/20140711/nuget-architecture.html).
 Paket may be able to take advantage of that in the future.

 Once the [`paket.lock` file](lock_file.html) is written, Paket no longer needs to use the OData API any futher; as a result, [`paket install`](paket_install.html) is very fast.

+## I'm already using NuGet.
+How can I convert to Paket?

+The process is very easy and you can read more about it in the [convert from NuGet](convert_from_nuget.html) section.

 ## Can I use Paket to manage npm/bower/whatever dependencies?